 Barb was a “forever friend”, so her sorority sisters, family and friends have established a Barbara J. Gaudio Taylor Recreational Therapy scholarship fund in her memory.
 This annual scholarship will assist other devoted Recreational Therapy students pursue their professional passions.
 Thank you for for keeping Barb’s ray of sunshine shining bright.
 This scholarship will reflect her love, dedication and leadership to enhance the well-being of others.

-Please donate below electronically or you may send donations payable to the SRU Foundation, Inc. to:
+Please donate below electronically or you may send donations payable to the SRU Foundation, Inc. (note ‘Barbara J Gaudio Taylor Scholarship' on the memo line) to: